Social Engineering Red Flags

 • Anything where someone is offering a refund

-• Anything that requires someone to gain access to your computer by downloading a screen sharing tool (please see below for a list of these)
+• Anything that requires someone to gain access to your computer by downloading a screen-sharing tool (Zoom, GoToMeeting, Google Meet etc.)

 • Anyone claiming to be from the government or the IRS